|LabVIEW 2015 Help|

 Use the Wait For Front Panel Activity function to eliminate the need for continually polling the front panel to determine if the value of a front panel object changes.

 Timer resolution is system dependent and might be less accurate than one millisecond, depending on your platform.
-Use the Wait Until Next ms Multiple function to improve resolution.
+Use the Wait Until Next ms Multiple function or the High Resolution Polling Wait VI to improve resolution.

 |Note The Wait (ms) function behaves differently on Windows and the LabVIEW Real-Time Module.
 (Windows) The Wait (ms) function waits up to the value specified in the milliseconds to wait input.
 (Real-Time Module) The Wait (ms) function waits at least the value specified in the milliseconds to wait input.
 The Wait (ms) function has a margin of error of plus or minus one millisecond.|